A vector quantized masked autoencoder for audiovisual speech emotion recognition: The VQ-MAE-AV model

-\paragraph{What is the reason behind using discrete audio and visual index tokens in the VQ-MAE-AV model?} The use of discrete audio/visual index tokens in VQ-MAE-AV has several motivations.
-Firstly, by dividing the audiovisual data into spatio-spectro-temporal patches, the method could learn to relate audio tokens to visual tokens and capture correlations between them, and vice-versa.
-For example, the audio tokens are expected to be strongly correlated with the visual tokens corresponding to the mouth area \cite{arnela2016influence}.
-Exploiting the complementarity between modalities, the proposed method can potentially learn a representation that captures both shared and distinctive information between the two modalities.
-Additionally, the use of discrete index tokens can reduce the computational cost of the method as it involves working with a reduced representation of the data, which allows us to increase the number of audiovisual tokens (i.e., manipulate longer audiovisual data) without exploding in the number of trainable parameters compared to the multimodal MAE in the literature \cite{bachmann2022multimae}.
+The use of discrete audio and visual tokens in VQ-MAE-AV has several motivations.
+Firstly, by dividing the audiovisual data into spatio-spectro-temporal patches, the method could learn to relate audio tokens to visual tokens.
+For example, the audio tokens are expected to correlate strongly with the visual tokens corresponding to the mouth area \citep{arnela2016influence, sadok2024multimodal}.
+The proposed method can potentially learn a representation that captures shared and distinctive information between the two modalities by exploiting their complementarity.
+Additionally, the use of discrete tokens can reduce the computational cost of the method as it involves working with a reduced representation of the data, which allows us to increase the number of tokens (i.e., manipulate longer audiovisual speech sequences) without exploding in the number of trainable parameters compared to the multimodal MAE in the literature~\citep{bachmann2022multimae}.